FoxyOfJungle/LUT-Cube-Parse/README.md

 # LUT-Cube-Parse
 My own GML implementation to parse a .cube LUT file for color grading.
+These files can be exported from Photoshop.
 - It supports 32 bits;
 - Only tested with 3D LUTs - I will improve this function later, to support 1D LUTs and so on.